syncfusion-content/flutter-docs/Flutter/maps/title.md

 ## Title text

 You can define the maps title using [`SfMaps.title`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/SfMaps/title.html) property.
-You can set the text for the title.
+You can set the text for the title using the [`MapsTitle.text`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapTitle/text.html) property.

 {% tabs %}
 {% highlight Dart %}